wp-orbit/wp-media-picker-jquery/readme.md

 It currently only supports selecting a single image per instance.

-It is intended to be used in the WordPress backend, typically inside
-<form>...</form> elements, for example, custom meta boxes on edit post
+It is intended to be used in the WordPress backend, typically inside form elements, for example, custom meta boxes on edit post screens.
-screens.

 ### Installation